-- Cost effective solution – because your data is hosted offsite and you only pay for the amount of storage you use, you eliminate the cost having your own storage system onsite.
+- Cost-effective solution – because your data is hosted offsite and you only pay for the amount of storage you use, you eliminate the cost of having your own storage system onsite.

 - Higher levels of security – backup providers should be experts in their field and should have IT security as a high priority meaning that your data is far more secure than non-managed backup procedures and platforms.

 - Faster and fuller disaster recovery – restore more of your data quickly in the event of a data breach or disaster.

 - Highly automated – eliminate the dangers involved in forgetting to run backups.

 - Ability to test backups – because you are enlisting the services of a qualified 3rd party you can more easily test your backups are working.

 - Increased protection from sabotage and fraud – taking the backup procedure away from your staff helps to eliminate the potential for sabotage and fraud attempts